Manuelp-12/Crypto-App/README.md

 Displays global market data - market cap, 24h volume, and bitcoin dominance, as well as the top 250 coins with general data - coin's current price and percentage change in the last 24 hours.
 Users can also search for coins and reload the data.

 <img width="1442" height="1538" alt="image" src="https://github.com/user-attachments/assets/9afa3f66-bc87-4508-a221-8d775a24fbb5" />

+# Coin Details

+Shows a chart that animates on load, a description of the coin, general statistics about the coin such as current price and market cap.
+Also includes additional details such as the high and low within the past 24 hours as well as a link to the coin's website and Reddit.